heig-vd-dai-course/heig-vd-dai-course-code-examples/06-docker-and-docker-compose/02-dockerfile-with-command/README.md

 # Dockerfile with command

-This Dockerfile uses one new instruction:
+This Dockerfile example uses one new instruction:

 - `CMD`